 Toxicity

 IV administration of fosfomycin is generally associated with low toxicity.
-Adverse events reported to the FDA in association with fosfomycin administration were reviewed recently [39].
+Adverse events reported to the FDA in association with fosfomycin administration in adults were reviewed recently [39].
 Serious side effects include heart failure (3%). and hypokalemia (particularly following shorter infusion times).
 These are attributable to the high sodium load of fosfomycin (14.4mmol of sodium per gram, compared with, for example, amoxicillin which contains 2.6 mmol of sodium per gram), and is linked to hypernatremic heart failure in adult cardiac patients.
 It is hypothesised that the body may attempt to compensate for the administered sodium load by increasing renal sodium excretion with concomitant potassium excretion and hypokalemia.

 Sodium is important for growth in neonates but they paradoxically have low sodium requirements for the first 48-72 hours of life, followed by a physiological diuresis [40].
-There is evidence that excessive early fluid administration and sodium supplementation of >4 mmol/kg/d? in infants <30 weeks corrected gestational age can lead to adverse outcomes [41] and has been linked to the development of chronic lung disease (CLD).
-The current dosing recommendations for fosfomycin would lead to sodium administration of 1.4 mmol/kg/d and 2.8 mmol/kg/d for preterm (1kg) and term (2kg) infants, respectively, highlighting the need for dosing regimens taking into account the physiology of extremely preterm infants.kalaemiacarefully looked for in any future clinical trial.
+There is evidence that excessive early fluid administration and sodium supplementation of >4 mmol/kg/d in infants <30 weeks corrected gestational age can lead to adverse outcomes [41] and has been linked to the development of chronic lung disease (CLD).
+The current dosing recommendations for fosfomycin would lead to sodium administration of 1.4 mmol/kg/d and 2.8 mmol/kg/d for preterm (1kg) and term (2kg) infants, respectively.
+As sodium supplementation in preterm infants is routinely avoided in the first 48 hours of life, the potential risk of hypernatraemia would need to be carefully looked for in any future clinical trial.
 Whilst no specific study of fosfomycin toxicity has been carried out in neonates, no adverse events have so far been attributed to its use in neonatal sepsis (Table 3).

-Hypernatremic dehydration would also need to be carefully looked for in any future clinical trial.
+looked for in any future clinical trial.
 Whilst no specific study of fosfomycin toxicity has been carried out in neonates, no adverse events have so far been attributed to its use in neonatal sepsis (Table 3).

 Clinical outcomes in children and neonates